etburnet/minishell/README.md

-# Pipex (minishell)
+# minishell
-Pipex project with bonus for minishell.
+The 42 school project about creating a simple shell.